-Jimmy Adams is a versatile and seasoned litigator with more than 20 years of experience in arbitrations and federal and state courts.
+Jimmy Adams is a versatile and seasoned litigator with more than 20 years of experience in arbitrations and in federal and state courts.
 Jimmy represents clients on issues related to noncompetition agreements, health care, professional malpractice, and all types of corporate and commercial disputes.

 Jimmy is an accomplished litigator who is very familiar with the process, strategy and custom at the trial and appellate levels.
 His goal is to “First, position clients to avoid litigation if possible, and then to maximize their chances for success when litigation arises.”